Food Allergy Treatment Program (Oral Immunotherapy)

 Which food allergies can be treated with Oral Immunotherapy?

-Currently, we treat peanut, certain tree nuts, sesame, milk and egg allergy using Oral Immunotherapy.
+Currently, we treat peanut, certain tree nuts, almond, sesame, milk and egg allergy using Oral Immunotherapy.
 Additional foods will be added to the program soon.

 Goals of Treatment